planetruby/awesome/README.md

 **c, ragel**  - _multi-threaded_, _multi-process_

-A simple, fast, threaded, and highly concurrent HTTP 1.1 server for rack apps; allows firing up multiple workers using the `-w` option;
+A simple, fast, threaded, and highly concurrent HTTP 1.1 server for rack apps;
+(re)uses the Mongrel HTTP parser (in C/Ragel);
+allows firing up multiple workers using the `-w` option;
 by Evan Phoenix et al